30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Estimating costs for the construction process

-The civil engineering technician is one of the highest-paying jobs with an associate degree, with an expected growth rate of 3% through 2029, according to recent job market projections.
+Civil engineering technician is one of the highest-paying jobs with an associate degree, with an expected growth rate of 2% through 2033, according to recent job market projections.

-Avionics technicians are important members of the avionics teams as they are responsible for the proper functioning of an aircraft.
-They help in maintaining the electronic system of an aircraft.
-Jobs in this field are expected to grow by 5% through 2029.
+Avionics technicians are essential members of the avionics teams as they are responsible for properly functioning an aircraft.
+They help maintain the electronic system of an aircraft.
+Jobs in this field are expected to grow by 4% through 2032.
 Key responsibilities associated with these high-paying associate degree jobs include:

 • Diagnosing the electrical problems